czrpb/networkanalysis/glossary.md

 ### Diameter

-The length of the largest distance.
+The length of the largest distance between 2 nodes $i$ and $j$.
+Also, may be defined as the maximum eccentricity for all dyads in a graph $g$.

+See: *Eccentricity*, *Radius*

 ### Digraph